 Labor Compliance Overview

-Labor compliance represents one of the most difficult challenges for hospitality operators managing an hourly workforce.
+Labor compliance represents one of the most difficult challenges for hospitality operators managing a workforce.
 Compliance in the workplace never boils down to one single law.
 Labor compliance represents a blend of regulations covering everything from predictable scheduling to anti-discriminatory practices.

 Labor compliance related to scheduling and breaks